-Members of the Saint Leo community reflect upon the meaning of duty and sacrifice in law enforcement during National Police Week.
+Members of Saint Leo's online criminal justice degree community reflect upon the meaning of sacrifice in law enforcement during National Police Week.

 For many who enter criminal justice careers, the work they do is not just work.
 It is a calling or sense of commitment that keeps them going no matter what challenges or dangers they face.

 The risks involved with the profession sadly were exemplified recently when a Saint Leo University alumna was killed in the line of duty.

 Florida Highway Patrol Trooper Chelsea Richard was investigating a car accident in Marion County on May 3 when she and two others were struck by a pickup truck.
 Richard was a nine-year veteran of the Highway Patrol and was pursuing her master's degree in criminal justice online at Saint Leo.

 "There is nothing routine about being in law enforcement.
 You put your life on the line every time you put on your uniform," said Dr. Robert Diemer, Director of Saint Leo University's Graduate Criminal Justice Program who began his career as an officer and has 35 years of law enforcement experience.
 "Yet everyday officers such as Trooper Richard are willing to face the dangers because of their commitment to serving the public."